quantumbagel/quantumbagel/README.md

 I'm a Wake Tech student currently working on various random projects and taking an internship with NC State's AERPAW drone lab.

 I'm looking at either a `Computer Science` or `Computer Engineering` degree at NC State after dually enrolling at Wake Tech.
-I'm applying this fall :)
+I'm applying for admission for fall 2025 :)

 Most of the projects I work on here fall into three categories: